alfred7615/apo360/replit.md

-# SEG-APO - Sistema de Seguridad y Apoyo Comunitario
+# APO-360 - Sistema de Seguridad y Apoyo Comunitario

 ## Overview
-SEG-APO is a comprehensive community security platform designed to enhance safety, connectivity, and local commerce in Tacna, Peru.
+APO-360 is a comprehensive community security platform designed to enhance safety, connectivity, and local commerce in Tacna, Peru.
 It integrates real-time messaging, ride-hailing (taxi), delivery services, local advertising, and an emergency panic button system.
 The project's vision is to become a vital tool for community interaction and emergency response, providing a robust platform for local services and security.

 ## User Preferences
 - **Codebase changes:** All changes to the codebase, including new features, bug fixes, or refactoring, must prioritize the Spanish language for variable names, function names, comments, UI texts, error messages, and database schema elements.